JoseExposito/linux/Documentation/rust/index.rst

 ====

 Documentation related to Rust within the kernel.
-To start using Rust in the kernel, please read the Documentation/rust/quick-start.rst guide.
+To start using Rust in the kernel, please read the quick-start.rst guide.

 .. toctree::
     :maxdepth: 1